Phone: +385 0 20 356 222

 Phone: +385 0 20 478 556

-B. Bogišić’s library comprises approximately 15,000 books and brochures, around 200 journals, some newspapers, 66 incunabula, 164 manuscripts and 165 maps.
-The collected archival material is divided into 39 thematic units (mainly legal history, folk customs and literature, and Bogišić’s personal archives comprising a fairly rich correspondence numbering 10,092 units and 1,481 correspondents).
-Among the museum collections, particularly important are the following: a highly-valued collection of old prints (8,185 sheets dating from between 16th and 19th century), one of the three largest collections of the kind in Croatia; and a collection of money and medals dating from between the ancient period and the end of 19th century – small in size, but rich in content (numbering 2,674 exempla).
-There is an exceptionally interesting collection of items bearing legal and symbolic relevance (around 150 items), which is the unique one of the kind in Croatia.
-The remaining minor museum collections in Bogišić’s legacy include the works of fine arts and crafts; weapons and arms; ethnographic and other items.
+Bogišić’s library contains 15,000 books and brochures, 200 journals, 66 incunabula, 164 manuscripts and 165 geographical maps.
+The collected archival material is divided into 39 thematic sections (mainly legal history, ethnography, and Bogišić’s extensive private correspondence including 10,092 items and 1,481 correspondents).
+Among the museum collection holdings, particularly important are the following: a highly-valued collection of old prints and drawings (8,185 sheets dating from the 16th to the 19th century); a collection of coins and medals from the Antiquity and later periods (2,674 items); a collection of archaeological artefacts; an exceptionally interesting collection of items bearing legal and symbolic relevance (around 150 items), unique in Croatia.
+Minor collections in Bogišić’s legacy include the works of fine arts and crafts, weapons, ethnographic and other items.